polkadot-tooling-collective/constitution/README.md

 It specifically aims at developers - not end-users.
 Things like wallets, explorers, dashboards etc. are out of scope for this very cause.

-We split this category into priorities:
+We split this category into two layers:

 #### Fundamentals